 You will also have email contact with a tutor who will help you to complete the assignments, in addition to the online support available through DUO.
 This useful resource contains lecture notes, links to the library, journal articles and access to forum groups.

 Prof Lynn Newton's research interests lie in the area of science and design and technology education, particularly in connection with effective communication in science and strategies that support teaching for understanding in science.
 She has researched teaching for understanding across the primary curriculum and the use of analogical reasoning to support the construction of understanding, and most recently, teaching for creativity and productive thought.
 This is the focus of her current book Creativity and Problem Solving across the Primary Curriculum (Routledge, 2011).
 She has written, edited or co-authored over a dozen books on science teaching, primary teaching and professional studies in the primary school.
 She has also written over one hundred academic and professional papers on these areas.

 You should normally have an Honours degree at 2:1 or equivalent in a relevant subject area, although significant relevant experience will also be considered;

 If English is not your first language, IELTS: an overall score of at least 7.0 with no element under 6.5, TOEFL IBT (Internet Based Test): at least 102 with no element under 25.
 If you have already completed a degree programme where English was the language of instruction, it may be possible to use this as evidence of your English language proficiency in lieu of a language test.

-Two years (PT)
+Three years (PT)